erroronline1/caro/readme.md

 Displayed calendars do include weekends and any non working day intentionally in case some event occurs non-standard or recurring events happen to be dated then, to not being overlooked.

-Scheduling and its events are not part of the records per se as any treatment measure is supposed to have its own timed [record](#records).
+Scheduling tasks and its events are not part of the records per se as any treatment measure is supposed to have its own timed [record](#records).
 Events are deleted after a [configurable timespan](#runtime-variables) after the event has been as closed if not specified otherwise.

 ![calendar screenshot](http://toh.erroronline.one/caro/calendar%20en.png)